tdameros/42-transcendence/user_management/doc/User_management.md

 > | `200`     | `application/json`       | `{"is_taken": true}`                                 |
 > | `401`     | `application/json`       | `{"errors": [ "AAA","BBB", "..."]}`                  |
 > | `500`     | `application/json`       | `{"errors": ['An unexpected error occurred : ...']}` |

->
-> errors can be combined

-> errors can be :
-> - Empty email
-> - Invalid JSON format in the request body
-> - An unexpected error occurred

 </details>